-Founded on the principle of offering secure storage solutions for crypto asset private keys to combat further loss of funds, Ledger originally launched two hardware wallet products, the flagship Ledger Nano S and the larger, higher-priced Ledger Blue, which features its own touchscreen interface.
+Founded on the principle of offering secure storage solutions for crypto asset private keys to combat further loss of funds, Ledger initially launched two hardware wallet products, the flagship Ledger Nano S and the larger, higher-priced Ledger Blue, which features its own touchscreen interface.

 The Ledger Nano S is a sleek and stylish device, around the size of a traditional USB stick and weighing in at just 16.2 grams, and has become both the bestselling hardware wallet on the market, and Ledger’s number one product by a large margin, with over 1.4 million units sold worldwide, typically selling for around $60 a piece.

 Building on the success of the Ledger Nano S, there’s a new product release coming soon from the Ledger team, which is promising the most advanced security architecture built by Ledger yet, and greater user mobility than its popular predecessor – called the Ledger Nano X.

 Ledger’s new Nano X model features the absolute cutting edge technology in cryptocurrency storage and transfer solutions, drawing features from both its Ledger Blue and Nano S models.